 It is important to share any concerns that you have with those in a position to further monitor and where necessary act on the concern.
 All TCAT schools and academies prioritise the safeguarding and welfare of pupils in their care.
-At Penketh High School the welfare of pupils is supported by a Head of Year and Personal Development Coach for each year group and Pastoral Support Staff including a dedicated Mental Health Lead.
-All concerns about a pupil should be shared with the DSLs.
-They will decide if action is needed including support for the child directly from school or referral through to Early Help.
-Where external agencies are involved the DSL will communicate to staff where appropriate.
+At Sir Thomas Boteler Church of England High School, the welfare of pupils is supported by the Pastoral Team and wider SEMH team (Social, Emotional and Mental Health), including a dedicated Mental Health Lead and Mental Health First Aider.
+The Pastoral Team, once they receive information, will decide if action is needed, including support for the child directly from school or referral through to Early Help or indeed referral direct to Social Care.
+Where external agencies are involved the DSL and Safeguarding Officer must be informed.